knky-ru/Yandex-Zen-Parser/README.md

 This script is provided as is.
 If you have noticed bugs or can offer an improvement, then welcome!

 ## KNKY.RU
-Please visit our site for more information [KNKY.RU](https://knky.ru/)
+Please visit our website for more information [KNKY.RU](https://knky.ru/)